 Many drivers just ignore engine noise, and hope that it’ll just go away on its own.

-Chances are it won’t, and you’ll wind up with an even bigger problem.
+Chances are it won’t, and that engine noise will only get worse leaving you with an even bigger problem.

 Be sure to properly inspect and verify the root cause of the engine noise, as it can be tricky to pinpoint.